NVIDIA/TensorRT-LLM/examples/qwen/README.md

 For INT8 KV cache, [`convert_checkpoint.py`](./convert_checkpoint.py) features a `--int8_kv_cache` option.
 Setting `--int8_kv_cache` will calibrate the model, and then export the scaling factors needed for INT8 KV cache inference.
-Remember to set `--strongly_typed` when building the engine if you are not using INT8 weight only quantization at the same time.

 Example: